Quickstart

 }

-EOFConfig values can be any JSON type: booleans, strings, numbers, objects, or arrays.
-Each top-level key becomes a config key your SDK can read individually.
+EOFValues can be any JSON type: booleans, strings, numbers, objects, or arrays.
+Each top-level property becomes a key your SDK can read individually.

 Push to the other environments when you are ready:

-skystate push config.json --env productionOr promote across environments without re-uploading a file:
+sky state public push --project my-app --file config.json --env productionOr promote across environments without re-uploading a file:

-skystate promote --from staging --to productionStep 8: Verify in the Dashboard
+sky state public promote --project my-app --from staging --to productionStep 8: Verify in the Console

-Open https://app.skystate.io, navigate to your project, and click the Remote Config tab.
-You should see your config displayed with version 1.0.0 under the Development environment.
+Open https://console.skystate.io, navigate to your project, and click the Public state tab.
+You should see your state displayed under the Development environment.

-You can edit values directly in the dashboard editor and save — each save creates a new version.
+You can edit values directly in the console editor and save - each save creates a new version.

-Step 9: Read the Config in Your App
+Step 9: Read Public State in Your App

 React